FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 ### Locked Features

-Some features can be locked from use.
+Some features can be locked from use based on the active license type.

-For example, a feature may be reserved for a customer who has funded developing the feature (for a limited period of time).
+For example, a feature may be reserved for a customer who has funded developing that feature (for a limited period of time).

-In another example, a customer may request that a certain feature is disabled for security reasons (such as insecure sharing via email).
+In another example, a customer may request that a certain feature is disabled for security reasons.
+An example could be insecure sharing via email.

 To avoid confusion, locked features are usually hidden from the app.
 ### Enterprise Features

 ![Enterprise feature](../img/enterprise_feature.png)